 Practiced in the way it was initially designed, Chinese medicine is both humanistic and holistic.
 This means that during every consultation I do, the wonderful human being sitting in front of me holds an inner universe and an outer one, and I need to find the imbalances in their inner universe and the outer one and the imbalances between their inner and outer universe.
 Health is a measure of balance and harmony.

 I soon discovered that I could not be a good TCM practitioner just by looking at their inner universe.
 We depend on our outer universe as much as we depend on our inner one.
 So, in order to help my clients suffering with insomnia, I had to look at their bedroom as well as their evening rituals before going to bed.
 I sometimes had to look at their workplace too.
 I’ve started studying Feng Shui, the art of living in harmony with the environment and BaZi, the ancient art of astrology.

-I also noticed a lot of people were terrified of needles, some of my clients wanted to donate blood, yet others could not have acupuncture because of their medical conditions, such as lymphedema, but I was producing more waste on this lovely planet by using metal needles covered in plastic.
-So I started looking at alternative Chinese medicine therapies, such as acupressure, medical massage, cupping, and acumoxa.
+I also noticed that not only a lot of people are terrified of needles or suffer from conditions such as lymphedema, but I was producing more waste on this lovely planet by using metal needles covered in plastic.
+So I started looking at alternatives for acupoint manipulation, such as acupressure, medical massage, cupping, and acumoxa.
 I even designed my very own protocols, such as the crystal meridian therapy.

 Then I noticed that a lot of the healing process was out of my control.
 It was up to my clients to make changes in their inner and outer universe, such as: start eating certain foods and giving up others, taking up a form of art as a hobby, doing more exercise, practising mindfulness, changing the work environment or the home one.
-I became a qualified in Chinese nutrition therapy and I developed Wuxing Nutrition Therapy, I became a Tai Chi and mindfulness instructor, and I created Purple Jade Holistics Training Centre, which became live in January 2020.
+I became a qualified in Chinese nutrition therapy and I developed Purple Jade Holistics’ Health Guide Collection, I became a Tai Chi, Qigong and mindfulness instructor, and I created Purple Jade Holistics Training Centre.